comptech-winter-school/handwritten-recognition/README.md

 # ocr_pytorch

-example pipeline for ocr on pytorch
+Example pipeline for ocr on pytorch